 Do you often wonder the best way to clean windows without streaks?
-It can be so discouraging to find a bunch of streaks on all of the windows you just cleaned around your home.
-Don't resign yourself to a lifetime of streaky windows -- with a simple, streak-free cleaning solution and the right tools, your windows and mirrors will shine streak-free in no time.
+It can be so discouraging to find a bunch of streaks on all the windows you just cleaned around your home.
+Don't resign yourself to a lifetime of streaky windows - with a simple, streak-free cleaning solution and the right tools, your windows and mirrors will shine streak-free in no time.